The Importance of Sharing Alan Chadwick’s Archival Records

 Why have Craig Siska and Steve Crimi ignored this basic responsibility?

-UPDATE: We will be reassessing our position on the matters discussed below.
-The good news is that, as of late July 2017, Siska has finally made an initial posting of some of the archive materials.
+As of late July 2017, Siska has finally made an initial posting of some of the archive materials.
 Although this represents a small fraction of the material in his position, still it is a welcome development.
 We will be monitoring progress and keeping our readers informed as we have a chance to review the situation more completely.
-The following is the article that we posted two years ago:
+The following is the article that we posted in 2015:

 Contrary to Alan Chadwick’s wishes, most of the recordings of his lectures have not been released freely to the public, but are being held captive in North Carolina by Craig Siska and Steve Crimi.